-410. Advanced General Entomology.
+- 410. Advanced General Entomology.
 3 semester hours.
 Second semester.
 Broad biological aspects of the subject; understanding of the relation of insects to the complex environmental factors; the various subdivisions of entomology.
 Prerequisite: Ent.
 105, 110, or 210, Zool.
-Offered next in 1954-'55 and in alternate years.
-110.

-- 425. Horticultural Entomology.
+110. Offered next in 1954-'55 and in alternate years. - 425.
+Horticultural Entomology.
 2 semester hours.
 First semester.
 Injurious insects of the vegetable garden, shade trees, flowering and greenhouse plants, deciduous and citrus orchards; methods of control; insecticides.
 Prerequisite: Ent.
 105 and 110 or 210. - 440.
 Staple Crop Entomology.
 3 semester hours.
 Second semester.

 Important economic insects of field crops, and methods of dealing with them.
-Two hours of recitation and three hours of laboratory a Prerequisite: Ent.
-105, 110, or 210. week. - 455.
+Two hours of recitation and three hours of laboratory a week.
+Prerequisite: Ent.
+105, 110, or 210. - 455.
 Medical Entomology.
 3 semester hours.
 First semester.

 Insects and other arthropods as parasites and disseminators of disease; life cycles, biology, and control of insect parasites of man and animals.
 Two hours of recitation and three hours of laboratory a week.
 Prerequisite: Ent.
 105, 110, or 210 and Zool.
 110. - 470.
 Insect Ecology.
 2 semester hours.
 Second semester.

 Influence of light, temperature, pressure, moisture, evaporation, air movements, food relations, biotic and other conditions of soil atmosphere.
 Prerequisite: Ent.
+105, 110, or 210 and Zool.
+110. - 480.
+Entomological Methods.
+3 semester hours.
+Summer session.

+Methods, materials, and techniques used in entomological work; population sampling, insect collection and preservation, planning replicated experimental work, culture of laboratory insects, recording and use of environmental data, use of constant temperature and humidity equipment, note-taking, filing.
+Prerequisite: Ent.
+105 and 110, or 210.

-105, 110 or 120 and Zool.
-110. - 485.
-Insect Control by Host Plant Resistance.
+485. Insect Control by Host Plant Resistance.
 2 semester hours.
 First semester.

-Resistance of varieties of crop plants to insect attack and their utilization in insect control; insect habits and physiology in relation to the cause of resistance and methods of breeding resistant varieties of Prerequisite: An.
+Resistance of varieties of crop plants to insect attack and their utilization in insect control; insect habits and physiology in relation to the cause of resistance and methods of breeding resistant varieties of crops.
+Prerequisite: An.
 Husb.
 405, Ent.
-105, 110, or 210. crops.
+105, 110, or 210.

 - 515. External Insect Morphology.
 3 semester hours.
 First semester.
 External anatomy of representative insects belonging to a number of orders; structure of the exoskeleton; a basis for taxonomy and hexapod morphology.
 One hour of recitation and six hours of laboratory a week.
 Prerequisite: Ent.
 105, 110 or 210. - 530.
 Internal Insect Morphology.
 3 semester hours.
 Second semester.
 Internal anatomy of representative insects; plan and structure of the internal systems.
-One hour of recitation and six hours of laboratory Prerequisite: Ent.
-515. Offered in 1953-'54 and alternate a week. years. - 545.
+One hour of recitation and six hours of laboratory a week.
+Prerequisite: Ent.
+515. Offered in 1955-'56 and alternate years. - 545.
 Insect Physiology.
 3 semester hours.
 Second semester.
 Physiology of the cell, respiration, metabolism, reproduction, muscular action, nervous responses, sense organs and senses, circulation, glandular system, metamorphosis, and effects of insecticides.
 Prerequisite: Ent.
 530, Zool.
-480. Offered next in 1954-'55 and in alternate years.
+480. - 575.
+Principles of Taxonomy.
+1 semester hour.
+Second semester.